-Help: The Central Texas Food Bank anticipates a dramatic increase in the need for its services in the coming weeks and months.
-The food bank says a $25 donation provides 100 meals for neighbors in need.
+Help: The Central Texas Food Bank says a $25 donation provides 100 meals for neighbors in need.
 You can donate here.

-The Society of St. Vincent de Paul Diocesan Council of Austin, a charity network, is seeking donations to help those in need.
-It’s looking for canned vegetables, non-perishable snacks and meals, toilet paper, hand sanitizer, toiletries and more.
-Donations can be dropped off from 9 a.m. to 5 p.m. at 901 W. Braker Lane, Austin.
+Help: The Society of St. Vincent de Paul Diocesan Council of Austin, a charity network, is seeking monetary donations to provide those in need with food and other services.

-The Austin Ed Fund is asking for donations to help make sure kids and families in Austin ISD have meals while school is out.
-The fund aims to expand AISD’s existing food preparation and delivery and provide weekend food packs.
-People can donate online.
+Help: The Austin Ed Fund is asking for donations to help make sure kids and families in Austin ISD have meals while schools are closed.
+You can donate online.

-Small businesses and nonprofits hurt by the pandemic can now apply for emergency loans from the U.S. Small Business Administration.
+Get help: Small businesses and nonprofits hurt by the pandemic can apply for emergency loans from the U.S. Small Business Administration.
 The loans became available in Texas after the state received a federal disaster declaration over the coronavirus.

-The nonprofit Southern Smoke is offering charitable assistance to those who’ve lost their jobs in the service industry.
-The application for English can be found here and for Spanish can be found here.
+Get help: The nonprofit Southern Smoke is offering charitable assistance to those who’ve lost their jobs in the service industry.
+The application in English can be found here and in Spanish can be found here.

 The group says priority will be given to ACA members and people experiencing housing or food insecurity.
 Artists who receive funding will be asked to make a donation such as artistic work, creative services or volunteer time.